Episode #233 ... A philosophy of self-destruction. (Dostoevsky, Bataille)

 The rest of it just sort of evaporates, with us never being able to harness it.

-And if you zoom out enough to Bataille, that surplus is responsible for basically everything you see around you when it comes to human culture.
+And if you zoom out enough to batai, that surplus is responsible for basically everything you see around you when it comes to human culture.
+Solar energy helps plants grow initially.

+Animals then eat the plants.
 Humans eat the animals and the plants.

-Eventually, we have agriculture and can store food for the future.
+Eventually we have agriculture and can store food for the future.

 And to put that in a slightly different way, by storing food, we are essentially storing condensed solar energy.